The page has been translated by Gen AI.

 198.19.64.232:/shae_e7e17de9_120d_494a_90e6_ec9217c4ad60 /data nfs defaults,vers=3,_netdev,noresvport 0 0

-When creating File Storage to connect to a Windows VM, it is generally created with the CIFS protocol.
-To access File Storage from a VM, authorization is required.
+When creating File Storage to connect to a Windows VM, File Storage is typically created using the CIFS protocol.
+To access File Storage from a VM, you need to be authorized.

 • In the detailed information of File Storage, click the pencil icon next to the linked resource, select the VM you want to connect to, and click Confirm.

-• ID can be checked in the Protocol item on the detailed information screen of File Storage: CIFS(ID:xxxx)
+• The ID can be found in the Protocol field on the detailed information screen of File Storage: CIFS(ID:xxxx)

-• Password is required to be entered when creating a File Storage.
-When connecting Files Storage, in Explorer, from the right-click menu of My PC, click Map network drive (network drive connection).
+• Password is entered when creating a File Storage.
+When connecting to Files Storage, in Explorer, right-click on My PC and click Map network drive (network drive connection).

-• Refer to the detailed information of the File Storage volume to be connected, then enter the drive and folder and click Finish: Enter the Mount name in the folder.
-To set it to automatically reconnect when the server restarts, select Reconnect at sign-in when logging in.
+• Refer to the detailed information of the File Storage volume to connect, enter the drive and folder, then click Finish: Enter the Mount name in the folder.
+To set it to automatically reconnect when the server restarts, select Reconnect (Reconnect at sign-in) when logging in.

 Migration Procedure

-Rsync is an abbreviation for Remote Sync and is a representative File Migration Tool in NFS (Linux, Unix) environments.
-It is provided as a default package of Linux, and by executing the command you can synchronize (or copy) files or directories between remote and local.
-Various options are provided, and you can use them to perform migration suitable for each environment.
+Rsync is short for Remote Sync and is a representative file migration tool for NFS (Linux, Unix) environments.
+It is provided as a default package in Linux, and by executing the command you can synchronize (or copy) files or directories between remote and local systems.
+Various options are provided, and you can leverage them to perform migrations suited to each environment.

 #rsync [options] [source] [destination]

-• h : human-readable display output number in a readable format
+- h : human-readable display the number in a readable format

-–delete : Delete if there is data in the Target directory
+--delete : If there is data in the target directory, delete it

-(delete option is used during synchronization of source and target, and if there is data in the target directory it will be deleted, so please confirm before using.)
+(The delete option is used when synchronizing source and target, and it deletes data in the target directory if present, so please verify before using it.)

 Ex1> Local File to SCP File Storage Migration